Dan-Laden/Dan-Laden-Projects/EGEN_310/README.md

 # Multidisplinary Engineering
-This project was to make a rc car that used bluetooth to control the car from a PC
+This project was to make a rc car that used bluetooth to control the car from a PC.
+With this project I worked with a Mechanical Engineer, a Chemical Engineer, and a Electric Engineer to design a car that could go through an obsticle course.
+In this multidisplinary setting my main objectives were coding both the pc and microcontroller and helping each disiple test their respected tasks.

 ### production
 This is the code that goes into the final product